Vyral/scott-hoffman/_posts/2019-02-15-what-happens-during-the-due-diligence-process.md

 In North Carolina, we have revisions in our contracts that allow you to fully understand the home you’re buying in a due diligence period.
 During this period, you’re effectively buying a block of time, usually a few weeks, and several key things must occur:

-**1. Schedule and attend a home inspection.** After you do this, you and your agnt twill review the report and make a repair request for the seller.
+**1. Schedule and attend a home inspection.** After you do this, you and your agent will review the report and make a repair request for the seller.
 They will respond back to the request and the negotiation goes from there.

 **2. Reach out to your lender.** Fulfill any underwriting requirements that have been put on you and make sure your lender orders and receives back your appraisal report during his period.&nbsp;